-- 1. Any academic department or unit with the approval of the disciplinary college(s) may initiate a proposal for a graduate concentration. - 2.
-An academic department or unit (or a combination of departments or units, in the case of interdisciplinary programs) intending to propose a concentration should prepare a proposal in accordance with these instructions, including a rationale that indicates why transcript recognition of the concentration is important, and obtain approval(s) from the disciplinary college(s) before sending to the Graduate College.
-Proposals should be prepared using the standard Senate format for proposals at http://www.senate.illinois.edu/ep/proposals.htm#Forms .
-Proposals should be sent to the Graduate College for review and approval by the Program Subcommittee and the Executive Committee.
-The Graduate College will send approved proposals to the Office of the Provost for forwarding to the Senate and Board of Trustees.
+- Any academic department or unit with the approval of the disciplinary college(s) may initiate a proposal for a graduate concentration. - An academic department or unit (or a combination of departments or units, in the case of interdisciplinary programs) intending to propose a concentration should prepare a proposal in accordance with these instructions, including a rationale that indicates why transcript recognition of the concentration is important, and obtain approval(s) from the disciplinary college(s) before sending to the Graduate College. - The department or unit sponsoring the concentration may set additional prerequisites for eligibility for the concentration (e.g., minimum GPA).
+Additionally, the sponsoring department or unit may set other requirements for completion, such as a qualifying examination, practicum, and so forth.

-- 3. The department or unit sponsoring the concentration may set additional prerequisites for eligibility for the concentration (e.g., minimum GPA).
-Additionally, the sponsoring department or unit may set other requirements for completion, such as a qualifying examination, practicum, etc. - 4.
-Students must contact the sponsoring department or unit offering the concentration for information about the concentration, and the sponsoring department or unit must make available information and consultation to inform students about requirements for the concentration. - 5.
-A student's intent to pursue a graduate concentration must be approved by the student's adviser and graduate program director, as well as the unit offering the concentration.
-If any credit hours taken toward a concentration will not also count toward the major, that condition must be documented when the student adds the concentration to their academic record so that it can be taken into account at the time of certification of the degree. - 6.
-A student who completes a graduate concentration should have at least one faculty member in the area of concentration serve on the student's thesis committee.
-In the case of interdepartmental concentrations, the thesis committee should comprise faculty members from more than one department or area of knowledge. - 7.
-It is up to the sponsoring department or unit to establish criteria and timelines for completion of the concentration, and to certify its successful completion.
+- Students must contact the sponsoring department or unit offering the concentration for information about the concentration, and the sponsoring department or unit must make available information and consultation to inform students about requirements for the concentration. - A student's intent to pursue a graduate concentration must be approved by the student's adviser and graduate program director, as well as the unit offering the concentration.
+If any credit hours taken toward a concentration will not also count toward the major, that condition must be documented when the student adds the concentration to their academic record so that it can be taken into account at the time of certification of the degree. - A student who completes a graduate concentration should have at least one faculty member in the area of concentration serve on the student's thesis committee.
+In the case of interdepartmental concentrations, the thesis committee should comprise faculty members from more than one department or area of knowledge. - It is up to the sponsoring department or unit to establish criteria and timelines for completion of the concentration, and to certify its successful completion.
 When a student indicates an intention to graduate with a concentration, the department(s) will confirm whether the requisite course of study has been completed.